Quick facts about forming a Washington DC LLC

 An operating agrement outlines the rules and expectations for operating your business while also giving the new company greater credibility from a legal standpoint.
 Although many new LLCs prepare an operating agreement at the time of filing the articles of organization, you can always create one later.
 The information contained in the operating agreement remains private, and you do not have to file it with the District of Columbia government.

-No. The District of Columbia does not legally require LLCs to have an operating agreement, but preparing one provides additional protection for you and your business partners.
+No. A DC LLC operating agreement is not legally required, but preparing one provides additional protection for you and your business partners.
 Here is some information to include in this document if you and your business partners choose to create it:

 The requirement to apply for an employer identification number is the same regardless of the location of your business within the United States.
 The Internal Revenue Service offers EIN processing as a free service.
 Tailor Brands also offers EIN applications and processing as part of our LLC formation services.